Please note: this bill has been rejected by the Senate (Eerste Kamer)

 Do you have 10 employees or more?
-Your staff will get more rights to work from home.
-With the ‘Work where you want act’ (Wet werken waar je wilt) working from home will be enabled by law.
+Your staff was to get more rights to work from home.
+With the ‘Work where you want act’ (Wet werken waar je wilt) working from home would be enabled by law.

-As the employer you can no longer simply refuse a request from your employee to work from home.
-And neither can you simply refuse a request to work in the office.
-A request to adjust the work location must be handled the same way as a request to adjust working hours or working time.
+As the employer you would no longer be able to simply refuse a request from your employee to work from home, nor simply refuse a request to work in the office.
+A request to adjust the work location would have to be handled the same way as a request to adjust working hours or working time.

 Refusal only in case of significant business or service interests

-According to the new act, your employee can request to work from another location.
-In principle you will have to grant such a request.
-This also applies to employees who work from home and want to work in the office more often.
-If an employee requests a change in work location, you can only refuse this when important interests of the business or service are at stake.
+According to the bill, your employee would have been able request to work from another location.
+In principle you would then have had to grant such a request.
+This would also have applied to employees who work from home and want to work in the office more often.
+If an employee requests a change in work location, you would only be able to refuse this when important interests of the business or service were at stake.

 Following the current Flexible working act (Wet flexibel werken) you can deny a request to adjust the work location in consultation with the employee.
-Under the new law, you can only refuse the request for an adjustment in work location for very good reasons, in reasonableness and fairness.
+Under the new law, you would only be able to refuse the request for an adjustment in work location for very good reasons, in reasonableness and fairness.

-The new act will only apply to companies employing 10 or more people.
+The new act would only apply to companies employing 10 or more people.

 Only applicable to home or office

-The new act does not mean an employee can work from wherever they want.
-Only requests to work from home have to be granted in principle.
-The home address can be outside of the Netherlands, but not outside the European Union.
-The new law will also apply to employees who currently work from home often but want to work more in the office.
+The new act would not have meant an employee could work from wherever they want.
+Only requests to work from home would have to be granted in principle.
+The home address could be outside of the Netherlands, but not outside the European Union.
+The new law would also have applied to employees who currently work from home often but want to work more in the office.

 - employers with 10 or more employees